 About SCP Arts

-Inspired by the transformative impacts of collaborative efforts that bridge art and sustainability, the Sustainable Communities Partnership (SCP) created an arts initiative: SCP Arts.
+In Spring 2017, inspired by the transformative impacts of collaborative efforts that bridge art and sustainability, the Sustainable Communities Partnership (SCP) created an arts initiative: SCP Arts.

 Working with SCP Arts has been an incredible experience both as an artist and as an individual who is passionate about sustainability.
 Having the opportunity to use my skills to help students communicate research in ways that empower communities is incredibly rewarding.
 The process generates a final product that can be used by partners to engage communities and that equips students to speak about their findings with those outside of their field of study.